-We've tested over 75 vacuum cleaners, and below are our recommendations for the best handheld vacuums to buy.
+We've tested over 90 vacuum cleaners, and below are our recommendations for the best handheld vacuums to buy.
 These picks were selected not only based on their performance on different types of surfaces but also their feature set, battery life, and price.
-For more buying recommendations, take a look at our list for the best lightweight vacuums, the best vacuums for stairs, and the best cordless vacuums.
+For more buying recommendations, look at our lists of the best lightweight vacuums, the best vacuums for stairs, and the best cordless vacuums.

-Unfortunately, it provides just over 10 minutes of battery life on a single charge, which means you'll need to work quickly when dealing with larger messes.
+Unfortunately, it provides just over 10 minutes of battery life on a single charge, which means you'll need to work fast when dealing with large messes.
 Short battery life aside, its versatile performance and compact design make it one of the best multi-surface vacuums that we've tested.

-Get the Black+Decker if you want a more versatile handheld vacuum, but consider the BISSELL if you prioritize portability above all else.
+Get the Black+Decker if you want a handheld vacuum with a larger dirt compartment and a turbo brush, but consider the Wyze if portability is a bigger concern.